Your Guide to ESG in Real Estate: What Investors Should Know

 ESG in real estate

-Over the past few decades, ESG thinking has become more popular than ever.
-Real estate, in particular, is one business that has the potential to be revolutionized by ESG thinking.
+Over the past few decades, ESG thinking has become increasingly popular.
+Real estate, in particular, is one business that could be revolutionized by ESG thinking.

 Take a look at the stats: